We are officially half way through the year, who’s ready to check in on their New Year’s Goals?

 At first, the break from my usual activities and obligations was nice, and I decided that a few of those obligations had outlived their welcome and was happy to have this opportunity to step away.
 But as the weeks go on, it’s forcing me to take an even closer look every aspect of my life and decide if they align with my ultimate vision.

-Is it time to reassess your 2020 Goals?
+Is it time to Reassess?

 I’ve taken a big step back and taken a good look at the things in my life that I had been prioritizing.
 I realized that the goals I had set in January were not really aligned with what I really wanted, they were set in regards to what I thought I should want, or what I felt like I should work towards.